jamespfennell/texcraft/docs/src/knuth.md

 14 | Copying boxes | N/A. Copying is done via implementations of Rust's `Clone` trait.
 15 | The command codes | N/A. Texlang doesn't have global command codes.
 [Texlang's command tags feature](texlang/05-primitive-tags.md) is used for cases when the command needs to be identified.
 16 | The semantic nest
-17 | The table of equivalents | N/A. Texlang's doesn't have a global table of state.
+17 | The table of equivalents | N/A. Texlang doesn't have a global table of state.
 Instead, the [component pattern](texlang/04-stateful-primitives.md) is used for per-command state.
 18 | The hash table | Mostly N/A because Texcraft uses Rust's stdlib data structures.
 But `command/map.rs` in `texlang` is the equivalent thing.
 The hash table is related to string interning, which in Texcraft is in `collections/interner.rs` in `texcraft-stdext`.
 19 | Saving and restoring equivalents  | Implemented via `collections/groupingmap.rs` in `texcraft-stdext`.
 20 | Token lists | Generally N/A because Texcraft just uses Rust's vector type.
 But `texmacro.rs` in `texlang` is related.